top of page

 Tanning and self tanning is still possible, however where ink has been added will remain that same colour.
 It's ideal for areas that don't get exposed to a lot of sun.

-Are You a Good Candidate For Camouflage Tattooing?
+Are You a Good Candidate For Inkless or Camouflage Tattooing?

 White Scars & Stretch Marks

 Ideally, your stretch marks should be white, indicating they've finished healing.
 Fresh or healing marks (pink, red, grey, or skin-coloured) aren't suitable for camouflage tattooing yet.
-We usually recommend waiting until they are 12months or older.
+We usually recommend waiting until they are 6months or older and in the mean time focus on Inkless to reduce the colour.

 Flat & Smooth Texture